datahub/wisconsin-state-legislature-info/README.md

-# wisconsin-state-legislature-info
+# Wisconsin State Legislature Info
 A tool to parse and generate a data file for Wisconsin State Legislature.

 ### Instructions:
-1. Copy the code from the `get-state-senators.js`
+1. Copy the code from the `get-state-legislature.js`
-2. In the console of this page http://docs.legis.wisconsin.gov/2017/legislators/senate, paste the code snippet
+2. In the console of either of the two source pages below, paste the code snippet
-3. Hit `enter` and then the senator data as json will be in your clipboard
+3. Hit `enter` and then the legislature data(json) will be in your clipboard

 Sources:
 * http://docs.legis.wisconsin.gov/2017/legislators/senate